mbedward/compassutils/README.md

 [![test-coverage](https://github.com/mbedward/compassutils/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/mbedward/compassutils/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-This package provides some simple functions for working with map and compass bearings.
-In particular, it tries to help avoid any confusion between compass angles, where 0 degrees is north and positive angles proceed clockwise, and Cartesian angles where zero is the direction of the positive X-axis and angles proceed anti-clockwise.
+R package for working with map and compass bearings.

+This package tries to help avoid the potential confusion between compass and Cartesian angles when working with spatial data.
+Compass angles (commonly referred to as compass bearings), define 0 degrees as north and positive angles proceed clockwise.
+In contrast, Cartesian angles define zero as the direction of the positive X-axis and angles proceed anti-clockwise.
 Compass angles are almost always expressed in degrees while Cartesian angles are generally expressed in radians.

-The standard trigonometric functions in R such as `sin`, `cos` and `atan2` assume you are working with Cartesian angles, not compass bearings.
+The standard trigonometric functions in R such as `sin`, `cos` and `atan2` assume you are working with Cartesian angles expressed in radians.

 **Terrible things happen when you confuse these two systems!**

 <img src = "man/figures/README-compass-cartesian.png" align = "left" />

-To help keep me (and you) safe from such things this package provides functions to convert between compass and Cartesian angles expressed as degrees or radians.
-There are also handy functions for other map- and compass-related tasks such as finding the bearing from one point to another, and testing whether a bearing lies within a specified angular range.
+To help keep me (and you) safe from such things this package provides functions to convert between compass and Cartesian angles, as well as other map- and compass-related tasks such as finding the bearing from one point to another, locating a point that lies at a given distance and bearing from a reference point, and testing whether a bearing lies within a specified angular range.

-The package is mainly intended for use by myself and colleagues at the Centre for Environmental Risk Management of Bushfire, University of Wollongong.
+The package is primarily intended for use at the Centre for Environmental Risk Management of Bushfire, University of Wollongong.
 Everyone is welcome to use it but please treat it as a very early work-in-progress.
-All code is liable to change without notice in the 0.x versions.
+Any or all code is liable to change without notice in the 0.x versions.

 ## Installation